 Ever wondered what happens in your brain during meditation?

-Neuroscientist Richard Davidson and colleagues scanned the brains of 8 buddhist monks who altered between a “neutral” state of mind and a meditative state.
+Neuroscientist Richard Davidson and colleagues scanned the brains of eight Buddhist monks who altered between a “neutral” state of mind and a meditative state.
 Many traditional forms of meditation involve focusing on fostering a sense of compassion toward others and the larger world, usually known as loving-kindness meditation.

 The kinds of brainwaves that appeared during the monks’ meditation, including loving-kindness meditation, were “high-amplitude gamma-oscillations in the brain,” the same kind of waves associated with neuroplasticity, or a state of learning.
 This suggests that the brain is actively re-organizing neural networks or generating new neurons as you meditate.